earth-chris/earthlib/docs/sources.md

 A few data sources are not provided as surface reflectance products: `ASTER` data are provided in radiance (a physical measurement unit, uncorrected for atmospheric composition); `ALOS-AVNIR-2` data are provided in DN (raw sensor measurments).

 One would have to first convert from DN to radiance (in the case of `ALOS-AVNIR-2`) then apply atmospheric correction (to convert from radiance to reflectance).

-This workflow isn't supported by `earthlib`.
+This workflow isn't directly supported by `earthlib`.

 ### Sensors unavailable in Earth Engine